Oegopsida

-Oegopsida is one of the two orders of squid in the superorder Decapodiformes, in the class Cephalopoda.
+Oegopsida is one of the four orders of squid in the superorder Decapodiformes, in the class Cephalopoda.
 Together with the Myopsina, it was formerly considered to be a suborder of the order Teuthida, in which case it was known as Oegopsina.
 This reclassification is due to Oegopsina and Myopsina not being demonstrated to form a clade.

 The Oegopsida are an often pelagic squid, with some nerito-oceanic species associated with sea mounts.
 They consist of 24 families and 69 genera.
 They have these characters in common: the head is without tentacle pockets, eyes lack a corneal covering, arms and tentacle clubs may have hooks, the buccal supports are without suckers, and oviducts in females are paired.

-Two families, the Bathyteuthidae and Chtenopterygidae, which have features characteristic of the Myopsida while retaining others common to the Oegopsina, are sometimes placed in the Bathyteuthoidea.
+Two families, the Bathyteuthidae and Chtenopterygidae, which have features characteristic of the Myopsida while retaining others common to the Oegopsina, were formerly placed in the family, but are now placed in their own order Bathyteuthida.

 The Oegopsida differ from the coastal Myopsida, characterised by the genus Loligo, which have corneal coverings over the eyes and tentacle pockets, but lack hooks, have no suckers on the buccal supports, and a single oviduct.

 Oegopsid squid are the only decapods that lack a pocket for the tentacles.
 Otherwise, they share different characters with different decapod groups.
-Like the Bathyteuthoidea and Myopsida, the Oegopsida have a brachial canal, which is absent in other forms.
-As with the Spirulidae and Idiosepiidae, the Oegopsida lack suckers on the buccal supports, and like the Bathyteuthoidea, Idiosepiidae, and Spirulidae, they have no circular muscle on the suckers.
+Like the Bathyteuthida and Myopsida, the Oegopsida have a brachial canal, which is absent in other forms.
+As with the Spirulidae and Idiosepiidae, the Oegopsida lack suckers on the buccal supports, and like the Bathyteuthida, Idiosepiidae, and Spirulidae, they have no circular muscle on the suckers.

+Evolution

+The earliest fossils of Oegopsida are jaw fragments from the Late Cretaceous.
+Prior to 2025, the earliest of these were known from the Santonian or early Campanian of the Yezo Group in Hokkaido, Japan.
+These jaw fragments are extremely large, suggesting that oegopsids could already evolve very large body sizes early on.
+One of these fossils was described as the genus Yezoteuthis, which has been estimated to rival the modern giant squid in size.
+Another jaw fragment described in 2023 was found to be twice as long as a giant squid's jaws.

+In 2025, numerous other fossil beaks, comprising many newly-described genera and families, were identified from the Yezo Group, dating back to at least the earliest Cenomanian.
+This confirms that oegopsids were already a dominant component of Cretaceous seas and had diverged from the myopsids by this time.
+However, Yezoteuthis, the earliest described fossil oegopsid, was found to be a squid of uncertain affinities.

+Taxonomy

+The following taxonomic classification was found by Fernández-Álvarez et al., 2021: